 Black walnuts can be stored for up to two years.
 After hulling, wash the shells of the nuts.
 This is best done outdoors, as even the shells have staining properties.
 Sort through the nuts and discard any with signs of insect damage or rot.

-Lay the nuts out in a single layer and allow them to dry for 2 to 3 weeks.
+Lay the nuts out in a single layer and allow them to dry for two to three weeks.
 This ensures that the nuts are cured and dried nuts will keep longer.
 Store unshelled nuts in cloth bags or mesh in a cool, dry location.